 Liability for Non-Supervisors

 “[A]n employee is a ‘supervisor’ for purposes of vicarious liability under Title VII if he or she is empowered by the employer to take tangible employment actions against the victim....”
 Vance v.
-Ball State Univ., 133 S. Ct.
-2434, 2439 (2013).
+Ball State Univ., 570 U.S. 421, 424 (2013).
 Respondeat superior liability for harassment by non-supervisory employees exists only where the employer “knew or should have known about the harassment, but failed to take prompt and adequate remedial action.”
 Jensen v.
 Potter, 435 F.3d 444, 453 (3d Cir.
 2006) (internal quotations omitted).
 In a case where a plaintiff suffered “harassment by [non-supervisory] co-workers who possess the authority to inflict psychological injury by assigning unpleasant tasks or by altering the work environment in objectionable ways,” the Supreme Court has stated that “the jury should be instructed that the nature and degree of authority wielded by the harasser is an important factor to be considered in determining whether the employer was negligent.”
-Vance, 133 S. Ct. at 2451.
+Vance,570 U.S. at 445-46.
 See also Kunin v.
 Sears Roebuck and Co., 175 F.3d 289, 294 (3d Cir.
 1999):

 [T]here can be constructive notice in two situations: where an employee provides management level personnel with enough information to raise a probability of sexual harassment in the mind of a reasonable employer, or where the harassment is so pervasive and open that a reasonable employer would have had to be aware of it.
 We believe that these standards strike the correct balance between protecting the rights of the employee and the employer by faulting the employer for turning a blind eye to overt signs of harassment but not requiring it to attain a level of omniscience, in the absence of actual notice, about all misconduct that may occur in the workplace.

-The court of appeals has drawn upon agency principles for guidance on the definition of “management level” personnel:
+The Court of Appeals has drawn upon agency principles for guidance on the definition of “management level” personnel:

 [A]n employee’s knowledge of allegations of coworker sexual harassment may typically be imputed to the employer in two circumstances: first, where the employee is sufficiently senior in the employer’s governing hierarchy, or otherwise in a position of administrative responsibility over employees under him, such as a departmental or plant manager, so that such knowledge is important to the employee’s general managerial duties.
 In this case, the employee usually has the authority to act on behalf of the employer to stop the harassment, for example, by disciplining employees or by changing their employment status or work assignments....